folded-ear/gobrennas-api/README.md

 The latter should have opened http://localhost:3001/ in your default browser, but if not, hit that link manually.
 BAM.

+You probably want to create a `src/main/resources/application-default.yml` with setting (look to the other `application*.yml` in that directory for inspiration) instead of using environment variables.
+But either works.

 ## Run (For Production)